MichelBahl/javascript-dessign-patterns/creational/singleton/README.md

 The above image describes about the first logger instance and the second logger instance are the same.
 On the other hand, our Logger class can display the information in different formats.

-I hope that the post can help you understand about single pattern.
+I hope that the post can help you understand about singleton pattern.

 Thanks and Best Regards, \
 Hiep.